Back to cruise search

 2

 Balcony Staterooms measure 25m2 (269ft2) – including a 5m2 (54ft2) private balcony – and can accommodate two or three guests.
-They feature two single beds or a double bed, bedroom with living room area, and a luxurious bathroom.
+They feature two single beds or a double bed, bedroom with living room area, a flame-effect fireplace and a luxurious bathroom.

 Junior Suite